Does Kirkwood own it's own housing?

 Q: Does Kirkwood own it's own housing?

-A: No, Kirkwood students live in privately-owned housing.
+A: No, Kirkwood students live in privately-owned apartments near campus.
 You won't find any dorms or college-run apartments.
 On the Cedar Rapids main campus, Kirkwood works closely with complexes located within a 1 1/2 miles of campus.
 These complexes have room for about 3,500 students to live comfortably in their own room and have the luxury of a living room and kitchen area.
-Kirkwood has deticated a Housing Coordinator on campus in 230 Iowa Hall to help prospective students and parents with the process.
+Kirkwood has a Housing Coordinator on campus in 230 Iowa Hall to help prospective students and parents with the process.
+Housing is separate from the college so students will be applying directly with the specific apartment complex of interest.

 Q: What is available within walking distance to campus?

 A: Check out the Apartment Complex Map that shows which complexes are within walking distance.
 You can also see the Cedar Rapids Transit bus route that can get you from your apartment to classes.
 Route numbers 7 and 11 are FREE with your Eagle Card and bus sticker.

 Q: When do I apply for housing?